 Beyond credentials, HBS is looking for character.
 The Admissions Committee seeks principled, passionate individuals who have the potential to fulfill the HBS mission to educate leaders who make a difference in the world.
 While this aspect is readily understood, the process of how to do this effectively is far more complex.

-Remember that the majority of applicants (9,773 apps last cycle, to be precise) will come with impressive credentials.
+Remember that the majority of applicants (roughly 10,000 of them) will come with impressive credentials.
 Those credentials get you to the threshold, but they won’t get the interview, because Harvard has seen it all.
 Once you’ve reached a certain level of exceptionalism in terms of being brilliant, driven and dedicated, it’s all about your story.
 Think of it like drafting a “movie trailer” for your life – your essay should be engaging, interesting, with a level of drama and a pace that keeps the story moving.
-A great essay will entice the reader to say wow, I cannot wait to meet this person and learn more.
+A great essay will entice the reader to say “wow, I cannot wait to meet this person and learn more.”

 5 Tips To Writing a Powerful Harvard MBA Essay

 1. Do not display a highlights reel of professional achievements.

 The biggest temptation — and the biggest snooze — is a “resume-to-prose” essay, which will put your wearied admissions reader to sleep.
 (Truthfully, staying awake was the biggest challenge I faced when reading applications, from my time at INSEAD to HBS and even admissions work at Stanford. )Too many applicants wrote essays that were boring, lifeless and dull.
 What really made my eyes glaze over were narratives from candidates who sailed through life, having never failed or struggled, who always excelled at everything and then segued to the details of some deal or consulting project.
 This can’t be overstated: Your essay must not read simply as a story of successes and accomplishments.
 It’s a common pitfall, and it robs your story the potential for making an emotional connection.